CRUST-Bench: A Comprehensive Benchmark for C-to-safe-Rust Transpilation: Experimental Setup: Models and Systems Evaluated

 \section{Experimental Setup: Models and Systems Evaluated}

 \tightpara{Prompted LLMs.} We evaluate both closed-source and open-weight large language models (LLMs) on the CRUST-Bench benchmark.
-For closed-source models, we include GPT-4o, o1, and o1-mini from OpenAI; Claude-3.5-Sonnet and Claude-3.7-Sonnet from Anthropic; and Gemini-1.5-Pro from Google.
-On the open-weight side, we evaluate models with strong code generation capabilities: Virtuoso~\citep{arcee2025virtuoso}, a distilled variant of DeepSeek-V3; QwQ-2-32B~\citep{qwen2}; and LLaMA-3-8B~\citep{grattafiori2024llama3herdmodels}.
+For closed-source models, we include o3, o1, o1-mini, and GPT-4o from OpenAI; Claude Opus 4, Claude-3.7-Sonnet and Claude-3.5-Sonnet from Anthropic; and Gemini-1.5-Pro from Google.
+On the open-weight side, we evaluate models with strong code generation capabilities: Virtuoso~\citep{arcee2025virtuoso}, a distilled variant of DeepSeek-V3; QwQ-32B~-Preview\citep{qwen2}; Qwen-Coder-32B-Instruct\citep{qwen2}; Deepseek-Coder-33B-Instruct\citep{guo2024deepseekcoderlargelanguagemodel}; and LLaMA-3-8B~\citep{grattafiori2024llama3herdmodels}.
 Open-weight models are executed using the vLLM inference framework~\citep{kwon2023efficient} on a server equipped with four NVIDIA A40 GPUs.

 For models that support temperature control (e.g., GPT-4o, Claude, Gemini), we use greedy decoding ($T=0$) to ensure deterministic outputs and consistent pass@1 evaluation.
 Empirically, we found that higher temperatures significantly degraded performance, likely due to the long-context requirements and stringent correctness constraints of the tasks.
 On average, each model generates 5,165 tokens per task.